 - Perform a medical procedure with reasonable care and skill

-- Advise you of the risks associated
+- Advise you of the risks associated with medication, surgery or procedures

 - Report correctly or follow up your test results